fraterenz/rustlings/NOTES.md

 - Drop: destructor, used to free the memory

-They are stored on the stack but they point to data on the heap and they own the data, on the contrary to references do not own the data!.
+They are stored on the stack but they point to data on the heap and they own the data, on the contrary to references do not own the data!
 By the way, this is exactly as in C++, since the references need to point to a variable (cannot be null).

 ## Boxes
 `Box<T>` are stored on the stack, but the data pointed is on the heap.
-In C++ analogy, `let b = Box::new(3)` will correspond to the call `shared_ptr<int> p(new int(3))` which allocates some memory (on rust on the stack) for `p` knowing that it will point to some int; then, at runtime, create a int variable (on rust at compile time??
+In C++ analogy, `let b = Box::new(3)` will correspond to the call `shared_ptr<int> p(new int(3))` which allocates some memory (on rust on the stack) for `p` knowing that it will point to some int (allocation dynamique de la memoire); then, at runtime, create a int variable (on rust at compile time??
 I think at runtime, on the heap) with value of 3 and stores its address into `p`.
 Once deleted `p` the memory is deallocated of both `p` (and `p` is set to `nullptr`) and the `int` variable with value of 3.

-Used to create recursive types, that are types representing objects that have no fixed size at compile time: the compiler will know that we need to store the pointer to something on the heap.
+Used to create recursive types, that are types representing types that have no fixed size at compile time.
+Since rust is a strongly-typed programming language, the compiler needs to know the required size for each **type**, using `Box` the compiler will store the pointer on the stack referring to some memory on the heap.
 It is like `String` that is a struct that will point to some data on the heap because it is not known at compile time: user can insert whatever he wants at runtime.

 See this example:
 ```